 Without getting deep into aspect ratio, which is essentially what we’re talking about when resizing photos for different print sizes, here’s a little intro to aspect ratio…

-Most DSLRs and mirrorless cameras produce images with a ratio of 3:2 (as above), regardless of whether they’re crop sensor or full frame cameras.
+Most DSLRs and mirrorless cameras produce images with an aspect ratio of 3:2 (as above), regardless of whether they’re crop sensor or full frame cameras.
 The camera’s sensor determines the image ratio based on the ratio of the sensor itself, which is 3:2.

 A 5:4 ratio (as above) is common for large and medium format film cameras, which ties in with the dimensions of the most popular print sizes and picture frames (e.g. 10×8, 20×16 etc).
-So for these print sizes you need to crop the image if using a camera with a 3:2 ratio sensor (unless you set it to shoot to a 5:4 ratio).
+So for these print sizes you need to crop the image to a different aspect ratio if using a camera with a 3:2 ratio sensor (unless you set it to shoot to a 5:4 ratio).